osb-group/osb-learn/storyboarding/storybrew/getting_started.rst

 If you want to change how the particles drop, you can change the values in ``Random seed`` to some other arbitrary value!
 At this point, you can just play around and have fun.

 Congratulations!
 You've officially got started with storybrew!
 Was drawing the rest of the owl *that* tough?
-Your next step is to learn the storybrew interface, so let's go check that out.
+You can continue on to read about storybrew's interface, or get started on learning :ref:`C# programming with storybrew <programming_intro_intro>`!